Shamanthkrishna/Python-Projects/README.md

 23. **Bank Management System**
     - The Bank Management System is a comprehensive banking application designed to manage customer accounts, transactions, and admin functionalities.
 This project serves as a backend system for a bank, allowing users to perform various banking operations such as deposits, withdrawals, transfers, and viewing transaction histories.
 The system is implemented using Python and MongoDB, which provides a scalable and flexible database solution.

+25. **PhoneBook Application**
+    - This is a simple command-line PhoneBook application written in Python.
+It allows users to add contacts, view contact details, load contacts to a CSV file, and import contacts from a CSV file.

 **Credits**